 Volunteering on the farm can be an enriching experience.
 You’ll build an intimate connection with the livestock.
 You’ll learn what it takes for farmers to bring food to the table, and, even if you never farm for yourself, you’ll be able to make better choices about the food you buy.
 If you are interested in volunteering, we would love to have you.
 Email Laura@TheSpicyLamb.com

-From March to May, things get really busy on the farm with new lambs being born round the clock.
+From January to May, things get really busy on the farm with new lambs being born round the clock.
 We are looking for volunteers to help us look after the ewes and new born lambs during this time.
-In addition, volunteers are needed for Spring Fling letting

 Most of the ewes get brought into the barn before they give birth, then we need to keep a close eye on them to make sure they have their lambs safely.
 Once the sheep has lambed, she is moved to a claiming pen; and, each day, we need to provide fresh food, water, and bedding.
 In a few days, after they are banded and tagged, they are out and with others in their age group. groups of their After a while they are then herded back out into the fields.
 We would not expect any volunteers to intervene or assist a ewe when lambing, only to alert one of the family members who will be around or on call.